MicrosoftDocs/azure-management-docs/articles/azure-portal/quickstart-portal-dashboard-powershell.md

 # Quickstart: Create an Azure portal dashboard with PowerShell

-A dashboard in the Azure portal is a focused and organized view of your cloud resources.
+A [dashboard](azure-portal-dashboards.md) in the Azure portal is a focused and organized view of your cloud resources.
 This article focuses on the process of using the [Az.Portal PowerShell module](/powershell/module/az.portal) to create a dashboard.
-The dashboard shows the performance of a virtual machine (VM) that you create, as well as some static information and links.
+The example dashboard shows the performance of a virtual machine (VM) that you create, along with some static information and links.

-A [dashboard](azure-portal-dashboards.md) in the Azure portal is a focused and organized view of your cloud resources.
-This quickstart shows how to use the Az.Portal PowerShell to create a dashboard.
-The example dashboard shows the performance of a virtual machine (VM), along with some static information and links.

 ## Prerequisites